 Smoked Traeger Prime Rib

 Smoking prime rib on a Traeger results in perfectly juicy, tender meat every time.
-It’s presentation and wonderful flavor make it perfect for any special occasion meal!
+Its presentation and wonderful flavor make it perfect for any special occasion meal!
 This guide shares how to make Traeger Prime Rib and includes all of my top tips and tricks for working with this cut of beef!

 What Is Prime Rib?